 Home seller: gets the market rate price for their home.

 This program provides income-qualified, mortgage-ready homebuyers with a flexible grant towards their down payment, closing costs, or home repairs.
 In exchange, the homebuyer signs a ground lease, and the home and homeowner become a part of the community land trust!

-For example, if a home is listed for $150,000 but a buyer is pre-qualified for a $130,000 mortgage, CBCLT will provide $20,000 of downpayment support so that the buyer can afford the home.
+For example, if a home is listed for $150,000 but a buyer is pre-qualified for a $130,000 mortgage, CBCLT can provide $20,000 of downpayment support so that the buyer can afford the home.

-The maximum sale price for a Buyer Initiated home is $165,000.
+The maximum sale price for a Buyer Initiated home is currently $165,000.

 The target list price is $165,000, and the homes are subject to CLT approval.
 The CLT will look for issues related to structural integrity and key life safety items.
 If you have more questions about CLT eligibility, please give us a call!

 This program can also be used to make home improvements.
 If the homebuyer can access the mortgage financing to buy the home but not the necessary improvements, the CLT can contribute flexible grant funding towards qualified repairs.
 The homebuyer will sign the CLT ground lease, and the house will become a part of the land trust.